-Recipe for Gingerbread and Apple Caramel Trifles, a perfect festive layered dessert over the holiday season.
+Recipe for Gingerbread Trifle with apple and caramel – a perfect Autumnal or winter dessert.
 Serve with salted caramel macarons for a special occasion.
 Layers of gingerbread cake and apple jelly trifle, spiced buttery apples, salted caramel sauce then topped with a cloud of lightly whipped Baileys cream.

-As I adore the combination of warming spices with acidic apples, I couldn’t resist creating these Gingerbread Apple Caramel Trifles.
+As I adore the combination of warming spices with acidic apples, I couldn’t resist creating these Gingerbread trifles.
 They’re great for the holiday season – and for something a bit different for a festive dessert.

 For special occasions, serve with salted caramel macarons.
-The recipe is in my 2nd book, Teatime in Paris.
+The recipe is an extract from my 2nd book, Teatime in Paris.